Table of Contents

 While there are a dozen reasons I love tacos and taco salads, here are my top three:

-1. easy to make
+1. Easy to make

-2. versatile for everyone
+2. Versatile for everyone

-3. the flavor can change every time
+3. Favor changes every time

 For real though; I’ve got a family of 4 and we all have different taste preferences.
 This healthy taco salad recipe is an easy dinner win because everyone can customize it their own way.
 Here’s what I set out for my version of a healthy salad: